kernelzeroday/TinychatNativeClient/README.md

 I am in the process of rewriting and fixing the TES userscript to not rely on anything like tampermonkey for its functionality.
 I will write some more themes (omg pink) and various other fixes and changes.
 Most of the credit goes to the author of that original script.

+Notes:

+To refresh use CTRL + R

+There may be some buggyness, and stores settings will not be saved yet.

 Cool stuff: